FAQ

 Mixed Bath Budapest – Laura Billig Photography

-Visiting the thermal spas in Budapest may arise questions if it is your first-time visit.
-You may find misleading information on the internet, in old guide books regarding certain questions, such as nudity, pregnancy treatments etc.
+If it is your first-time visit in Budapest baths, please read the FAQ and do your research to check what fellow country folks say about the thermal baths.
+You may find misleading information online or in old guide books regarding certain questions, such as nudity, pregnancy treatments etc.

 Please read our FAQ, if you visit any thermal baths in Budapest for the first time.
 It will provide you with good orientation, and lots of useful information.